google/fonts/ProjectChecklist.md

 Do not include any script or language names.
 Eg, `Acme Arabic` or `Acme Persian`.
 (The Google Fonts API will by default serve only Basic Latin fonts; users must specify additoinal scripts.
 This means a family named with a language or script in the name will confuse users, because the font will often be served without any support for that language or script.
-More details in this [discussion](https://github.com/vaishnavimurthy/Akaya-Kannada/issues/1).)
+More details in this [discussion](https://github.com/vaishnavimurthy/Akaya-Kannada/issues/1).
+Example multi-script families are [Baloo](https://fonts.google.com/?query=baloo) which uses a word related to the design translated in the major language used by each script, and [Hind](https://fonts.google.com/?query=hind) which use famous cities where the script is used.)

 Do not use non-ASCII alphanumeric characters in the family name:
 No dashes or diacritics.